apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 After understanding the above components, let's introduce the overall process:

 When users log in, they first need to query through the gateway to see if the page they visit is in the white list.
 Because some pages do not need permission verification, such as the default page or some error pages.
-If the accessed page needs to verify a login, these requests will be forwarded to the authority authentication service through the relevant plug-ins.
+If the accessed page needs to verify a login, these requests will be forwarded to the authority authentication service through the relevant plugins.

 In authority authentication, the authentication service will query whether the account is correct from LDAP according to the incoming "user name" and "password".
-If it is correct, the organization to which the user belongs and which function modules can be viewed will be queried through the CMDB; After obtaining the result, use the JWT plug-in of APISIX to generate a token according to the user information, add the expiration time, and return it to the front end; The user stores tokens through cookies.
+If it is correct, the organization to which the user belongs and which function modules can be viewed will be queried through the CMDB; After obtaining the result, use the JWT plugin of APISIX to generate a token according to the user information, add the expiration time, and return it to the front end; The user stores tokens through cookies.
 If the user continues to access later, the gateway will call the previously stored token from the cookie to verify whether the current user can continue to access the following pages.

-Here, we use the [`consumer restriction`](https://apisix.apache.org/zh/docs/apisix/plugins/consumer-restriction/)plug-in of APISIX.
-The authority authentication mentioned above is completed through the [`consumer restriction`](https://apisix.apache.org/zh/docs/apisix/plugins/consumer-restriction/) plug-in, and we do not need to repeatedly authenticate in the background.
+Here, we use the [`consumer restriction`](https://apisix.apache.org/zh/docs/apisix/plugins/consumer-restriction/) plugin of APISIX.
+The authority authentication mentioned above is completed through the [`consumer restriction`](https://apisix.apache.org/zh/docs/apisix/plugins/consumer-restriction/) plugin, and we do not need to repeatedly authenticate in the background.

 Through the above description, I believe you have a certain understanding of the normal request process.
 Next, I will introduce you to the scenarios of how to judge the insufficient permissions of these users.
 In the operation and maintenance platform, if there is an operation involving data change, a token must be carried.
 When the token is verified by the ACL interface that it has no access, it will directly return to a page that is forbidden to access for the front end to the process.
 The following is the specific process of user login and permission verification scenarios and the related components used more.